-Kaitlyn Marshall, M.S., E.I.T.
+Kaitlyn Marshall, M.S., P.E.

+Ms. Marshall gained experience in forensic engineering while serving as an intern at Nelson Forensics throughout her undergraduate and graduate studies.
 During her time at The University of Texas at Austin, she was employed by the department of Civil, Architectural, and Environmental Engineering as a teaching assistant for the senior integrated design course, where she led students in the structural design of mixed-use commercial buildings.
-Ms. Marshall also performed research at the Ferguson Structural Engineering Laboratory, pertaining to the required reinforcement within concrete beams.
+Ms. Marshall also performed research at the Ferguson Structural Engineering Laboratory, pertaining to the required reinforcement and material composition within concrete bridge girders.